MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - A USB flash drive that contains a Windows 10/11 Pro or Enterprise image.
 This option will not have Wi-Fi available until after the out-of-box experience (OOBE) setup.
 Once setup is complete, install the required [Surface Hub 2S drivers and firmware for Windows 10 Pro and Enterprise](https://www.microsoft.com/download/details.aspx?id=101974) on the device.

-The following steps show how to create a USB flash drive from installation media and then add the SEMM package files, drivers, and firmware for Windows 10 Pro and Enterprise OS to the Surface Hub 2S MSI file.
+The following steps show how to create a USB flash drive from installation media and then add the SEMM package file, drivers, and firmware for Windows 10 Pro and Enterprise OS to the Surface Hub 2S MSI file.
 If you use another deployment method, go to the [Update UEFI on Surface Hub 2S to enable OS migration](#update-uefi-on-surface-hub-2s-to-enable-os-migration) section of this article.

 > [!NOTE]
 > After you finish the installation, you'll need a valid Windows 10 Pro or Windows 10 Enterprise license separate from your existing Windows 10 Team license.